 April 22, 2020 – Celebrating Earth Day and National Park Week.
 Of the many trees I’ve documented over the years, I’m choosing this photo for Earth Day.

 Tree Fortification was shot last summer on Peddocks Island during my Boston Harbor Islands National Parks Artist in Residence.
-These trees, located just across from my yurt, live on the edge of a fortification known as Battery Whitman.
-Their towering presence over concrete walls (once active coast defense mortars), became present day protectors whose strength nourished my soul.
-The island trees have become friends over the years, as I wrote in my journal such encounters almost daily.
-This ritual of photo documenting and writing about trees and their surroundings, led me along thick canopied pathways and shorelines where tree roots cling to life, decayed by encroaching tide levels and sun exposure.
-I am in awe of their presence and fortitude.
+These trees, located just across from my yurt, thrive on the edge of a fortification known as Battery Whitman.
+Their towering presence over concrete walls (once active coast defense mortars), I consider present day protectors.
+These island trees have become friends of sorts to me over the years.
+I wrote about them in my journal through daily encounters.

 Over the month of August 2019, my incredible project, Quilting the Islands Together, took me to various islands sharing stories through art with people from all over the world.
 Each art square told a story and was later stitched together in my yurt forming an impressive quilt.
 Trees became subject material for many of the drawings in the quilt.
 Spending so much time in nature was pure joy.
 I loved every moment of exploration, including some new locations I had never photographed.
 When the time is right, I’ll be back on the islands to continue my journey with the trees and beyond.